Your Cart

 Can a girl give BV to a man?

 Bacterial vaginosis can’t be passed on from female partners to male partners, but it is possible to spread BV-associated bacteria (like Gardnerella) to a man during unprotected sex.
-Researchers found only the men who reported having vaginal sex carried the bacteria often associated with bacterial vaginosis.
-That said, only people with vaginas can develop bacterial vaginosis because by definition it’s an imbalance in the vaginal microbiome.
+Researchers found that only the men who reported having vaginal sex carried the bacteria often associated with bacterial vaginosis.
+That said, only people with vaginas can develop bacterial vaginosis because, by definition, it’s an imbalance in the vaginal microbiome.
 Men often have Gardnerella present in their penile microbiota without it causing an infection.

 Why does my boyfriend keep giving me BV?